Russian Constituent Assembly: Historical disputes

 According to the 1975 book Leninism under Lenin by Marcel Liebman, the Bolsheviks and their allies had a majority in the Soviets due to its different electoral system.
 Per the 1918 Soviet Constitution, each urban (and usually pro-Bolshevik) Soviet had 1 delegate per 25,000 voters.
 Each rural (usually pro-SR) Soviet was only allowed 1 delegate per 125,000 voters.
 The Bolsheviks justified closing down the Assembly by pointing out that the election did not take into account the split in the SR Party.
 A few weeks later the Left SR and Right SR got roughly equal votes in the Peasant Soviets.
 The Bolsheviks also argued that the Soviets were more democratic as delegates could be removed by their electors instantly rather than the parliamentary style of the Assembly where the elected members could only be removed after several years at the next election.
 The book states that all the elections to the Peasant and Urban Soviets were free and these Soviets then elected the All-Russian Congress of Soviets which chose the Soviet Government, the Second Congress taking place before the Assembly, the Third Congress just after.

 Two more recent books using material from the opened Soviet archives, The Russian Revolution 1899-1919 by Richard Pipes and A People's Tragedy by Orlando Figes, give a different version.
 Pipes argues that the elections to the Second Congress were not fair, for example one Soviet with 1,500 members sent 5 delegates which was more than Kiev.
 He states that both the SRs and the Mensheviks declared this election illegal and unrepresentative.
 The books state that the Bolsheviks, two days after the dissolution of the Constituent Assembly, created a counter-assembly, the Third Congress of Soviets.
 They gave themselves and the Left Socialist-Revolutionaries 94% of the seats, far more than the results from the only nationwide parliamentary democratic election in Russia during this time.
-In a review of Pipes' work, historian Diane P. Koenker considered his interpretation to be "fundamentally reactionary" and that it presents a sympathetic view of imperial forces, and that it depicted Lenin as a "single-minded, ruthless and cowardly intellectual".
+In a review of Pipes' work, historian Diane P. Koenker found Pipes' book to be (paradoxically) "closest in spirit to its Soviet counterpart, I. I. Mints's The History of Great October" since "[b]oth books embed political narrative in a teleological framework", "[b]oth books ignore [...] works that explore[s] social dimensions of the revolution", and "[b]oth regard Lenin as the spirit of the revolution" - though Mints "glorifies this revolution" while "Pipes condemns it".
+Specifically, she found Pipes' interpretation "fundamentally reactionary", sympathetic towards "the forces of order" while depicting Lenin as a "single-minded, ruthless and cowardly intellectual".